benchwang/azure-docs/articles/machine-learning/how-to-debug-parallel-run-step.md

 For more information on errors in your script, there is:

-- `~/logs/user/error/`: Contains full stack traces of exceptions thrown while loading and running entry script.
+- `~/logs/user/error/`: Contains all errors thrown and full stack traces organized by node.

 When you need a full understanding of how each node executed the score script, look at the individual process logs for each node.
 The process logs can be found in the `sys/node` folder, grouped by worker nodes:

-- `~/logs/sys/node/<ip_address>/<process_name>.txt`: This file provides detailed info about each mini-batch as it's picked up or completed by a worker.
+- `~/logs/sys/node/<node_name>.txt`: This file provides detailed info about each mini-batch as it's picked up or completed by a worker.
 For each mini-batch, this file includes:

     - The IP address and the PID of the worker process.
     - The total number of items, successfully processed items count, and failed item count.
     - The start time, duration, process time and run method time.

-You can also find information on the resource usage of the processes for each worker.
-This information is in CSV format and is located at `~/logs/sys/perf/<ip_address>/node_resource_usage.csv`.
-Information about each process is available under `~logs/sys/perf/<ip_address>/processes_resource_usage.csv`.
+You can also find periodical checking results of the resource usage for each node here:
+- `~/logs/perf`: Set `--resource_monitor_interval` to change the checking interval in seconds.
+The default interval is `600`, which is approximate to 10 minutes.
+Set the value to `0` to stop the monitoring.
+Each `<node ip>` folder includes:

+    - `os/`: The information of all running processes in the node.
+In one check, it runs an operating system command and save the result to a file.
+On Linux, the command is 'ps'.
+On Windows, it is 'tasklist'.
+        - `%Y%m%d%H`: The sub folder has time to hour as its name.
+            - `processes_%M`: The file ends with the minute of the checking time.
+    - node_disk_usage.csv: Detailed disk usage of the node.
+    - node_resource_usage.csv: Resource usage overview of the node.
+    - processes_resource_usage.csv : Resource usage overview of each process.

 ### How do I log from my user script from a remote context?